How To: Plan Your College Search

 Technology to the Rescue

-Yep, it's true.
-Your smart phone is capable of doing more than playing Angry Birds.
-Countless free apps or even Google Calendar can keep those deadlines (and the rest of your life) running right on track.
+Countless free apps or even Google Calendar can keep your deadlines (and the rest of your life) running right on track.
 Watch videos about your top colleges online, take an interactive tour or research majors and programs.

 While you're online, start a universal To-Do list.
 Another document should track the places you've applied, dates, and any passwords.
 Leave a spot for notes; there will be lots to remember after campus visits.